 Introduction

-About the Organiser
+About the Organizer

-The University of Cambridge undergraduate programme in Economics, its graduates excel in the financial industry, which fully reflects the close integration of Economics and Finance.
+The undergraduate programme in Economics at the University of Cambridge produces graduates who excel in the financial industry.
+This situation fully reflects the close integration of Economics and Finance.
 Economics emphasises theoretical frameworks, while finance is more concerned with practical applications, and the two complement each other in analysing financial phenomena with economic theories.
-The Cambridge Economics undergraduate programme covers a number of key areas of finance, such as financial markets, investment, and corporate finance, helping students to understand the workings of financial markets and their impact on economic decision-making.

 CUFIS X CamSIF Past Sponsors